algolia/instantsearch/packages/create-instantsearch-app/docs/deploy.md

 # Deploy an InstantSearch app

 Create InstantSearch App generates applications that are ready to be deployed.
-They rely on bundlers and framework toolkits (Parcel, Create React App, Vue CLI, Angular CLI, etc.).
+They rely on bundlers and framework toolkits (Parcel, Create React App, Vue CLI, etc.).

 Your app can be deployed in a single command, assuming you're located in its folder.